CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 MBS, when preceded by E, I or U, the S turns up (as after F and K).
 (Revised, p7, Slurs

-MM, MN can be written as one double-wide M. (Teaching)\
+MM, MN can be written as one double-wide M. (Teaching 1)\
 Note that omitting A and O before M and N means that MN can mean man or mon.

 * Supplement: member, number, many, woman, human, money\